drbaton/SantaRaid/README.md

 Along the way, however, you have to watch out for kids wanting more presents and piles of snow (fortunately, someone left some energy-boosting Christmas cake on the road).

 I invite everyone interested to try my game "Santa Raid" – a clone of the iconic River Raid for the Atari 2600, but with a Christmas theme 😉
-The compressed game (Windows 10, 11, 64-bit) can be downloaded and unpacked with source code: https://github.com/drbaton/SantaRaid
+The compressed game (santa_raid.zip, Windows 10, 11, 64-bit) can be downloaded and unpacked with source code: https://github.com/drbaton/SantaRaid

 qb64pe build on win11, with music.